-Boosting the Wisdom of Crowds Within a Single Judgment Problem: Selective Averaging Based on Peer Predictions
+Boosting the Wisdom of Crowds Within a Single Judgment Problem: Weighted Averaging Based on Peer Predictions

 Keywords: Forecasting, Estimation, Judgment Aggregation, Wisdom of Crowds, Shared Information